 (1) Each Counter-Party must submit to ERCOT annually a notarized certificate, signed by an officer or executive with authority to bind the Counter-Party, in the form of Section 22, Attachment J, Annual Certification Form to Meet ERCOT Additional Minimum Participation Requirements, certifying that the Counter-Party is in compliance with each of the Counter-Party criteria and agrees to procedures for verification of its risk management framework as described in Section 16.16.3, Verification of Risk Management Framework.

-(2) The certificate must be received by ERCOT no later than 120 days after the close of the fiscal year of the Counter-Party or its guarantor.
+(2) The certificate must be received by ERCOT no later than 120 days after the close of the fiscal year of the Counter-Party or its parent.
 ERCOT may extend the period for providing the certificate on a case-by-case basis.

 (3) For new entry Counter-Parties, the certificate must be received by ERCOT prior to participation in any ERCOT markets.